aci-ref/facilitation_leading_practices/activities/06-education.md

 Furthermore, there are certainly overlaps between this chapter and that for *[Outreach](../02-outreach)*, as some information delivered in outreach efforts might certainly be thought of as educational.
-However, we distinguish *outreach* and *education*, for the purposes of defining best practices, by their intent: whereas, *outreach* was previously described as efforts to promote awareness of ACI services and resources (including the Facilitator role), as well as their general usefulness to research,
+However, we distinguish *outreach* and *education*, for the purposes of defining leading practices, by their intent: whereas, *outreach* was previously described as efforts to promote awareness of ACI services and resources (including the Facilitator role), as well as their general usefulness to research,